 - That employees will observe the practices and policies of their employer, and not place themselves or their colleagues in harms way; and

 These provisions are generally not provided for in statute, and instead will be the subject of negotiation between employer and employee.
-However, it is vitally important that these terms, and those of any other employment contract, are negotiated and crafted by experienced advisors who are fully aware of the law in the area.
-Furthermore, only advisors with sufficient experience of employment law will be able to draft employment contracts with the necessary clarity to avoid any unnecessary disputes, and protect the business interests of the employer.
+However, it is vitally important that these terms, and those of any other employment contract, are negotiated and crafted by experienced employment law consultants for employers, who are fully aware of the law in the area.
+Furthermore, only advisors with sufficient experience of employment law will be able to draft employment contracts with the required clarity to avoid any unnecessary disputes, and protect the business interests of the employer.

-At Employment Law Services (ELS), our team understand that the needs of employers differ depending on the nature of the role that they are looking to fill.
-We also appreciate that some employers may already have some form of contract with employees, but may be concerned that the contract does not accurately reflect the nature of the relationship or is riddled with ambiguities.
-It is these issues which often cause difficulties to employers in attempting to deal with employees when difficulties can and do arise.
+At ELS, our team understand that the needs of employers differ depending on the nature of the role that they are looking to fill.
+We also appreciate that some employers may already have some form of contract with employees, but may be concerned that the contract does not accurately reflect the nature of the relationship, or is riddled with ambiguities.
+It is these issues which often cause challenges for employers in attempting to deal with employees when difficulties can and do arise.
 We take pride in offering a service that aims to address these concerns of employers.

-Employment Law Services (ELS) LTD is a leading provider of employment law and HR advice to businesses throughout Scotland and England & Wales.
+ELS is a leading employment law company for businesses UK, providing employment law and HR advice to businesses of all types.
 Our team, many of whom are recognised as experts in the field, have experience of working with SMEs across a variety of sectors, to provide efficient and reliable guidance to meet their particular needs.
 We operate across the UK, supporting some of the leading businesses in the food and drink and telecommunications sectors, amongst others.
-If you would like to find out how we can help to address your concerns regarding any aspects of employment contracts, contact us on 0800 6124 772 today.
+If you would like to find out how we can help address your concerns regarding any aspects of employment contracts, contact us on 0800 6124 772 today.